IgrikXD/whiptail/README.rst

 Differences from the original project
 --------------
-Now, when calling msgbox(), you can specify additional options.
+Now, when calling *msgbox()*, you can specify additional options by specifying them in the *extra_args* variable.
 For example:

 .. code-block:: python